Dr-Salcedo/world_health_organization_mental_health_resource_study/README.md

 Given that it is widely accepted that there are stark differences in available resources as well as reported rates of mental health illnesses among various countries, we chose to investigate specifically, if there is a relationship between the total number of available mental health providers in a given country and reported suicide rates.
 For this analysis, mental health providers included psychiatrists, psychologists, social workers, and dedicated mental health nurses.

 Each provider type was given equal weight in the analysis and a tally count of total mental health provider obtained.
 A mean threshold for provider count for all countries was calculated and used to divide all countries into 2 groups.
 Group 1 being the high resource group and group 2 being the low resource group.
 The age range utilized in this study included individuals ages 15-29.
 All countries for which suicide rates and provider statistics were available for the year 2016 were included in the analysis.
 In order to obtain a normal sampling distribution from which to conduct our analysis, the sample data was bootstrapped (ie repeated sampling of our data with replacement) 1000 times with a sample size of 500 (n=500).
-Three hypotheses were tested via 2 sample independent T-Tests in our analysis.
+Three hypotheses were tested via 2 sample independent T-Tests (Welch's T-test) in our analysis due to unequal group sample sizes.
 In addition to computing p-values for alternative hypothesis testing, effect size and distribution visualizations were utilized.

 Hypotheses: